rifatoktar/recipe_app/README.md

 # foope

-Social Media App UI Design with Flutter and Figma
+Recipe and Kitchen Items Managment App UI Design with Flutter and Figma

 You can observe to predesign process in Figma